danielthedifficult/git-ai-summary/README.md

 It provides a convenient way to generate summaries and translations of a project's commit history, which can be helpful for freelancers or developers who need to communicate their work to non-technical clients or colleagues who speak a different language.

+Note: I use, and this tool is designed for, conventional/semantic style commit messages.
+If you have a different format, use the `commit_format` arg to describe it.

 ** THIS PACKAGE SENDS YOUR COMMIT MESSAGES (but not the code or diffs) TO ChatGPT.
 YOU HAVE BEEN WARNED.
 THE AUTHOR ASSUMES NO RESPONSIBILITY FOR THE SECURITY OR PRIVACY OF YOUR SUBMISSIONS **

 ## Todo